by Jack Canfield

 4. Come up with 3 possible solutions for every problem

-When you run into an obstacle or roadblock, a great way to resolve it faster and with less hassle is to brainstorm three possible solutions to it.
-There’s always more than one way to solve any problem, and in order to find the one that will work best for you, it’s smart to give yourself some options.
+When you run into an obstacle or roadblock.
+A great way to resolve it faster and with less hassle is to brainstorm three possible solutions to it.
+There’s always more than one way to solve any problem.
+In order to find the one that will work best for you, it’s smart to give yourself some options.

 That way, if the first solution doesn’t work you don’t have to go back to the drawing board or waste time getting discouraged all over again because you already have two more solutions lined up ready to go.

 5. Set ambitious goals that help you stay focused on the big picture

 When you’re scaling a mountain, it’s the breathtaking views from the peak—and the triumph you know you’ll feel once you’ve reached the summit – that keep you climbing toward the top.
 Don’t get stuck thinking only about your next few steps.
 Remember the ultimate reason why you’re doing this.